Deveo/ember-emojione/README.md

 7. Implement the `emojiInsertedAction` action and pass it into the wrapper component.

     The action receives the text updated with emoji inserted.
-It must update the value that you pass into both the text field and the wrapper:
+It must update the value that you pass into both the text field and the wrapper.

+    The action could look like this:

     ```js
     actions: {